GeorgetteTanner/w-Wessim/README.md

 ## Example

 This example demonstrates how to use w-Wessim with the real reads probe set to create the most realistic sequencing dataset.
 This is a very time and memory consuming process and not feasible without access to a high performance computing system.
-Therefore the option of using a subsampled probe set (with 1/1000th of the probes) is available if the user wishes to run the programs on a standard computer for testing.
+The option of using a subsampled probe set (with 1/1000th of the probes) is available if the user wishes to run the programs on a standard computer just for testing the code.
 The resulting sequencing data set from this will look very patchy and is not intended for use.
-Instructions for both options are included below.

 Alternatively, the probe sequences from an exon capture kit can be used.
-This is much quicker and less memory intensive but results in a less realistic distribution of reads.
+This is much quicker and less memory intensive but results in a slightly less realistic distribution of reads.
 See the above "Inputs" section for instructions for this.

+Instructions for both options are included below.

 ```bash
 #Download programs - (you may get a few warnings during pblat installation that can be ignored):